 Does Medicaid Pay for Death Doulas?

 No, death doulas like me are not covered by Medicaid, Medicare, or insurance.
 We are private pay only.
-I can’t speak for others in the end-of-life field, but I operate on a sliding scale and don’t turn anyone away.
+I can’t speak for other end-of-life doulas, but thanks to grants and donations, I use a sliding scale and won’t turn anyone away.

-Everyone deserves a good death, so please don’t hesitate to look at my services, and my pricing plan, and then get in touch with me about moving forward.
+Everyone deserves a good death, so please don’t hesitate to look at my services, and my pricing plan, and then book a session.

 Benefits of Hiring an Attorney